Code-Institute-Submissions/the-shamans-cat/README.md

 ### **User stories**
 1. As a first-time site visitor, I can find what I am looking for easily and find the site engaging.
 I can contact the practitioner to book a session or return to the site at a future date.
-2. As a site visitor, I can easily use the navigation bar to find out more details on shamanic energy healing and decide if I want to contact this practitioner.
+2. As a site visitor, I can easily use the navigation bar to find out more details on shamanic-healing and decide if I want to contact this practitioner.
 3. As a site visitor, I can view the credentials of this shamanic healer, and decide if I want to contact them for a session or for more information.
 4. As a recommended potential client, I can find out about the shamanic practitioner, what sessions entail, read testimonials, view the pricing and then make contact via the contact form.
 5. As a potential client looking for a shamanic energy healer, I can find out about the shamanic healer, what sessions entail, read testimonials, view pricing and can contact the practitioner via the contact form to book a session.